Adenia glauca Schinz

 Adenia plants are summer growers and can be watered and fed regularly if planted in fast-draining soil.
 Let the soil dry between watering if you are in a humid climate.

-During the cool months, protect the plant from frost to keep it alive.
+Protect the plant from frost during the cool months to keep it alive.
 The plant rests typically during this period, and water should be kept to a minimum.
-However, you can keep the plant active if you can keep it above 50 degrees Fahrenheit (10 degrees Celsius).
+However, you can keep the plant active above 50 degrees Fahrenheit (10 degrees Celsius).

 Most cuttings do not produce a caudex, so it is best to propagate by seeds.
 Adenias are either male or female, so one of each is required to produce seeds.